A GL(3) converse theorem via a "beyond endoscopy" approach: Introduction

 In \cite{La}, Langlands proposed a method to understand functoriality not by endoscopic methods, but by analytic properties of $L$-functions.
 More precisely, functorial lifts should be witnessed by poles of certain associated $L$-functions which in turn can be detected by methods of analytic number theory.
 The prototypical example are dihedral forms on ${\rm GL}(2)$ (automorphic induction from ${\rm GL}(1)$ Gr\"o\ss encharacters) which are distinguished by the fact that their symmetric square $L$-functions have a pole at $s=1$.
 This was worked out by Venkatesh \cite{Ve}, see also \cite{Sa-letter}.
 In his thesis \cite[Chapter 3]{Ve-thesis}, he observed that the same ideas can be used to prove a ${\rm GL}(2)$ converse theorem: suppose that a sequence $b(n)$ satisfies the Ramanujan conjecture (only for technical simplicity) and the Voronoi summation formula (this is essentially the same as the functional equation for Dirichlet twists), then it comes from a modular form.
 We will recall the proof in the next subsection.

-Langlands' ideas on ``beyond endoscopy'' have been applied in various other ${\rm GL}(2)$ situations (e.g.\ \cite{Al, He, GM}).
+Langlands' ideas on ``beyond endoscopy'' have been applied in various other classical ${\rm GL}(2)$ situations, see e.g.\ \cite{Al2, GM, He1} for a Selberg-type bound towards the Ramanujan conjecture and the existence of poles at $s=1$ for Rankin-Selberg and Asai $L$-functions of ${\rm GL}(2)$ automorphic forms.
 An interesting and difficult application of these ideas to a new proof of Waldspurger’s theorem can be found in \cite{Sa1, Sa2}.

 However, this philosophy has resisted all attempts so far to be applicable to higher rank situations.
-The present paper is an extension to ${\rm GL}(3)$ of Venkatesh's version of the converse theorem.
+The present paper is an extension to ${\rm GL}(3)$ of Venkatesh's version of the converse theorem using genuine higher rank tools.

 \begin{thm} Suppose that a sequence $B(n, m)$ of complex numbers satisfies the usual Hecke relations, the Ramanujan conjecture and the Voronoi summation formula.
 Then this sequence is the set of Fourier coefficients of an automorphic form on ${\rm GL}(3)$ whose archimedean Langlands parameter is determined by the gamma factors in the Voronoi summation formula. \end{thm}